 Diagnosis of an itchy scrotum can be performed by a doctor by examining the groin area, and if necessary, tests can be performed for sexually transmitted diseases or other ailments.

 Problems such as a yeast infection can be detected with a skin scraping and from the appearance of the condition.

-The best treatment for an itchy scrotum will depend on the underlying condition.
-Some quick relief for the may come from icing the area with an ice pack for 10 to 20 min.
+The best treatment for an itchy scrotum or testicular irritation will depend on the underlying condition.
+Some quick relief for eczema the may come from icing the area with an ice pack for 10 to 20 min.
 3x per day.
+Avoid scratching!

 Treatment may range from washing the area with a mild soap and ensuring the area stays dry, to medications for control the condition and the itching.

-For yeast infection, try the natural solution Candida Clear.
+For yeast infection, try the natural solution Candida Clense.
 Medicated ointments that contain nystatin or miconazole can also help.

 Pubic lice requires a product that kills these parasites such as Rid.

 DO NOT use hydrocortisone cream unless under the direction of a Doctor as this will worsen any fungal infections.